hamlet-conf/nbi-school-25/README.md

    - **Logout Button:** Clears the user ID and reloads the login page.
    - **Profile Icon:** Displays the user's own profile summary.
    - **Partner ID Input:** Allows the user to enter a conversation partner's user ID.
-   - **Research Focus Summary:** Displays the partner’s research focus, key stats, and potential talking points.
+   - **Student Summary:** Displays the partner's research background, ML experience, motivation, and potential talking points.

 3. **Interactive Elements:**
-   - **Research Icons:** Represent different aspects of the partner's research focus and are clickable for more information.
+   - **Research Icons:** Represent different aspects of the partner's research interests and are clickable for more information.
    - **Modals:** Provide additional details about research aspects when icons are clicked.

 ## Technologies Used